- Bouncy and quick

 As the name of the shoe suggests, there is a Zoom airbag unit.
 Now, it’s twice as thick.
 It’s ideal for those who need more cushion at the forefoot, without feeling mushy.

 Thanks to this addition, the forefoot has a highly responsive toe-off.
-As an expert said, it “adds some pop.”
-Nike even went a step further and adjusted the psi so the landing is softer for women (15psi for women and 20 for men).
+Nike even went a step further and adjusted the psi so the landing is softer for women (15 psi for women and 20 for men).

 Grabs everything in sight

-It’s a consensus: grip is excellent.
+The shoe's grip is excellent.
 It works well in both wet and dry conditions.
+Dealing with wet roads was no trouble at all!

 Breathability: improved, but not good enough